 When fansubbing from DVD to DVD, the best way to handle the audio is to extract the original compressed audio from the original DVD.
 That way, no reencoding is needed and features like surround sound will be unaffected by the transfer.

-Typically, extraction of audio is done with tcextract
+Typically, extraction of audio is done with tcextract, part of

 the transcode package.
 For example,